Clackamas Community College

 2 credits, Fall/Winter/Spring

-Required: Complete a physical performed by a doctor prior to attending
+Required: Complete a physical performed by a licensed physician prior to attending

 Recommended: Have adequate outdoor exercise attire and be prepared for arduous physical activity